 Berry by Holly Kent of Globeblogging – a favourite Australian Country Town

-The South Coast region of NSW offers a stunning coastline bordered by pristine National Park just two hours from Sydney.
+The South Coast region of NSW offers a stunning coastline bordered by a pristine National Park just two hours from Sydney.
 The quaint and historic village of Berry is a country escape with the best of both worlds.
 Situated just a short drive from the Shoalhaven wineries and the beautiful Kangaroo Valley for outdoor adventure and wildlife spotting.
 The beaches of Gerringong and Shoalhaven Heads are just 10 minutes drive away, making Berry the getaway with something to offer everyone.

 Food and wine are a big part of the Berry culture.
 The region has a booming food trade focused on local and seasonal produce.
 Head to Mountain Ridge wines for their restaurant featuring a top-notch menu of local produce designed to complement different wines and catch some live music while you’re there.
 The sweet tooths need to swing by the Treat Factory for handcrafted chocolates, sweets and preserves and the adjoining Dairy Bar showcasing products made with award-winning South Coast milk.
 Berry is also known for its boutique shopping and unique finds.
 Stop by when the markets are on to sample the best the region has to offer.

 For the unique and historic accommodation option, Coolangatta Estate is worth a look.
 It was the location of the first European settlement of the South Coast in 1822, and a number of the original buildings have now been converted into accommodation options,